Skanda’s Self-Care for Women

 Introduction

 We all need and deserve self-care.
 This workshop provides many self-care modules to help us all learn to take care of ourselves in the ways that are right for us.
-Some of the experiences you can access through videos here include:
+Some of the experiences include:

 You can browse through the modules in any order.
 Choose the ones that are most interesting to you, and make a note of any self-care techniques that you especially like.
 See if you want to incorporate them into your daily routine.
 Please take the Self-Care Survey before you begin.
 Thank you!